ezhong0/aiassistant/PROJECT_VISION.md

-# 🎯 Agentic AI Assistant - Project Vision & Implementation Guide
+# 🚀 Slack AI Assistant - Project Vision & Implementation Guide

 ## 🌟 Project Vision

 ### **Core Mission**
-*"Create the most intelligent voice-first personal assistant for email and calendar management, powered by multi-agent AI architecture."*
+*"Create the most intelligent Slack bot that seamlessly manages Gmail and Google Calendar through natural conversation, eliminating the need to switch between productivity apps."*

 ### **Value Proposition**
-**"Your personal voice assistant that understands context, learns your preferences, and seamlessly manages your email and calendar through natural conversation."**
+**"Your AI productivity assistant that lives in Slack, understands your work context, and manages your email and calendar as intelligently as you would - all without leaving your team's communication hub."**

 ---

 ## 🏗️ Technical Foundation Assessment

-### **✅ What You've Already Built (Impressive!)**
+### **✅ What You've Already Built (Excellent Foundation!)**

 **Backend Architecture:**
 - **Multi-Agent Orchestration System** with Master Agent + 6 specialized agents